telerik/kendo-ui-core/docs/controls/layout/dialog/how-to/customize-predefined-dialogs.md

 ---
 title: Customize the Predefined Dialogs
 page_title: Customize the Predefined Dialogs | Kendo UI Dialog
-description: "Learn how to Customize the Predefined Dialogs."
+description: "Learn how to customize the predefined Kendo UI Dialogs."
 slug: overview_customizepredefineddialogs_widget
 ---

 # Customize the Predefined Dialogs

+Depending on your project, you might need to open [alert, prompt, and confirmation Kendo UI Dialogs]({%slug overview_kendoui_dialog_widget%}#predefined-dialogs).

-The most easiest way to open a Kendo Alert, Confirm and Prompt dialogs is to use the dedicated methods for that through the exposed kendo API: [Predefined Dialogs]({%slug overview_kendoui_dialog_widget%}#predefined-dialogs).
+The easiest way to achieve this behavior is to use the dedicated methods which are exposed through the Kendo UI API.
+However, this configuration enables you to change only the message without providing you the control over the Dialog itself&mdash;for example, over the title.

-This, however, enables you to change only the message without having control over the dialog itself (for example, the title).
-The code below illustrates a way to implement your own methods that open customized instances of the alert, prompt and confirm dialogs through [kendo.ui.Alert](/api/javascript/ui/alert), [kendo.ui.Prompt](/api/javascript/ui/prompt) and [kendo.ui.Confirm](/api/javascript/ui/confirm) widgets.
+The following example demonstrates a possible way to implement your own methods that open customized instances of the alert, prompt, and confirmation Dialogs.
+This is achieved by using the [`kendo.ui.Alert`](/api/javascript/ui/alert), [`kendo.ui.Prompt`](/api/javascript/ui/prompt), and [`kendo.ui.Confirm`](/api/javascript/ui/confirm) configuration options.

 ###### Example